Ascot Resources (TSE:AOT) Trading Down 9.8%

 A number of equities research analysts recently commented on AOT shares.
-CIBC dropped their price objective on shares of Ascot Resources from C$1.65 to C$1.30 and set an “outperform” rating on the stock in a report on Tuesday.
 Raymond James lowered shares of Ascot Resources from an “outperform” rating to a “market perform” rating and dropped their price objective for the stock from C$1.65 to C$1.15 in a report on Tuesday.
+CIBC lowered their price target on shares of Ascot Resources from C$1.65 to C$1.30 and set an “outperform” rating on the stock in a research note on Tuesday.

 Ascot Resources Ltd., a mineral devlopment company, engages in the acquisition, exploration, and evaluation of mineral properties in the United States and Canada.
 It explores for gold, silver, copper, molybdenum, sand, gravel, and other base metal deposits.
 The company holds 100% interests in the Premier Gold Project comprising 3 mining leases that covers an area of 8,133 hectares; and the Red Mountain Project consist of 47 contiguous mineral claims covering an area of 17,125 hectares located near the town of Stewart, British Columbia.